 The Bermuda Triangle is held responsible for the disappearance of countless airplanes and boats in the ocean between Florida, San Juan, and Bermuda.
 This area is one of the most heavily sailed shipping lanes in the world, with vessels crossing through daily for ports in the Americas, Europe and the Caribbean Islands.

 So why do people think there are unexplained mysteries going on in this vast triangle of ocean?

 Over the years, there have been a huge number of disappearances that happened in mysterious circumstances, supposedly falling beyond the possibilities of human error, equipment failure or natural disasters.
-Many paranormal theories talk of a suspension of the laws of physics.
+Paranormal fans talk of a suspension of the laws of physics.